honors program

 Prior to determining your intent to enter into an Honors Contract in a specific course, you and the faculty member teaching the course for which you wish to have an Honors Contract should carefully review the Honors Contract expectations.

-Once you and the faculty course instructor determine that an Honors Contract is appropriate, you will work directly with that instructor to determine and agree on the experiences that will comprise your Honors Contract and your instructor will provide a revised Honors course syllabus denoting the work that is expected through the Honors Contract.
-Students should expect to produce work of elevated quality that goes beyond the expectations of the regular course syllabus and that are consistent with the John Martinson Honors College pillars.
+Once you and the faculty course instructor determine that an Honors Contract is appropriate, you will work directly with that instructor to determine and agree on the experiences that will comprise your Honors Contract.
+Your instructor will provide a revised Honors course syllabus (or addendum to the syllabus) that describes the project and how your completion of it will factor into your course grade.
+Students should expect to produce work of elevated quality that goes beyond the expectations of the regular course syllabus and that is consistent with the four JMHC pillars as described on the JMHC home page.
 An Honors Contract may also include plans for meeting regularly throughout the semester with your instructor.

 Submitting Your Honors Contract for Approval

-For questions about honors contracting for College of Education courses, please contact your advisor or email Dr. Tara Star Johnson.
+For questions about honors contracting for College of Education courses, please contact your advisor and/or email Dr. Tara Star Johnson, Associate Dean for Learning.